peteroupc/html3dutil/doc/H3DU.Mesh.md

 #### Parameters

-* `u` (Type: number)<br>X coordinate of the texture, from 0-1.
-If "v" are null or omitted, this is instead a 3-element array giving the X and Y coordinates, or a single number giving the coordinate for all three dimensions.
+* `u` (Type: Array.&lt;number> | number)<br>X coordinate of the texture, from 0-1.
+If "v" are null or omitted, this is instead a 2-element array giving the X and Y coordinates, or a single number giving the coordinate for all three dimensions.
-* `v` (Type: number)<br>Y coordinate of the texture, from 0-1.
+* `v` (Type: number) (optional)<br>Y coordinate of the texture, from 0-1.
 If "u" is an array, this parameter can be omitted.

 #### Return Value